1966 - 1970 Vintage Action Man ('VAM') issued in UK.

 The final Action Man from 1981 with 'Sharpshooter' head could pivot upwards to a degree not possible with the traditional heads to add to the realism of a prone shooting position.
 Towards the end (that was 1984), cheaper and faster production methods resulted in perceivably less-well made, thinner fabrics and plastic webbing in place of stitched material.
 Star Wars was all the rage in the late 1970s and the old Action Man formula tried to evolve into something it wasn't and the over sensitivity to political correctness of the period ultimately contributed to his loss of popularity.

 From a collectors perspective, the 1993 return of Action Man figure was disappointing.
-To kids it was very exciting.
-The Hasbro figure seemingly learnt nothing of the lessons from the vintage Palitoy Action Man, which by its retirement was an exceptional toy that reached its final guise by a process of evolution.
+To children it was another toy.
+The the modern Action Man (MAM) figure seemingly learnt nothing of the lessons from the vintage Palitoy Action Man, which by its retirement was an exceptional toy that reached its final guise by a process of evolution.
 The new figure appeared to throw away the textbook and start again to a degree, and with it valuable lessons which could be learnt from the past.
 The new figure didn't hold complex poses, had clumsy hands that would not hold the new out-of-scale weapons, and was made crudely by comparison to its 30 year old 'father'.
 But children's play patterns had changed, a generation on, now the formula was to sell the figure and clothing and accessories in one purchase.
 Children were now more likely to reject the purchase of additional accessories at 80% the price of a new figure - they would rather pay the extra for another figure!

-The original Palitoy Action Man had soul and a kind of dignity - His early uniforms were copies from the Second World War.
+The original Palitoy Action Man borrowed uniform lines from history - namely Viet Nam, the Second World War and modern issues.
 It seemed every kid in the 1960s and 1970s had a Father, Uncle or Grandad who served during WWII and we as children acted out the heroic acts of those special family members with Airfix kits and Action Man.
 We all wanted the Astronaut figure when the Apollo 11 mission landed man on the Moon.

 The innovative Hasbro packaging was a great improvement over the earlier Palitoy Action Man.
 A 'wall of orange' greeted children as they visited toy shops.
 Many more vehicles were created than before to enhance the Hasbro Action Man's new missions (or X-Missions!) - transport to come in handy on land, under the sea, across the snow or ready to traverse Dr.X's evil Island.
 Action Man had new allies too - the Australian skateboarding 'Flint', and Redwolf the Native American archery specialist.